abhineet123/MTF/Config/ReadMe.md

 	 Parameter:	'grid_rgb_input'
 		Description:
 			set to 1 to use 3 channel RGB images as input to the OpenCV grid tracker;
-			only matters if 'grid_sm'is set to 'cv';
+			only matters if 'grid_sm' is set to 'cv';

 	 Parameter:	'grid_pyramid_levels'
 		Description:
 			number of levels in the image pyramids used by the OpenCV grid tracker;
-			only matters if 'grid_sm'is set to 'cv';
+			only matters if 'grid_sm' is set to 'cv';

 	 Parameter:	'grid_use_min_eig_vals'
 		Description:
-			use minimum eigen values as an error measure in the OpenCV grid tracker; only matters if 'grid_sm'is set to 'cv';
+			use minimum eigen values as an error measure in the OpenCV grid tracker; only matters if 'grid_sm' is set to 'cv';

 	 Parameter:	'grid_min_eig_thresh'
 		Description:
 			threshold for minimum eigen value of a 2x2 normal matrix of optical flow equations to filter out grid points in the OpenCV grid tracker;
-			only matters if 'grid_sm'is set to 'cv';
+			only matters if 'grid_sm' is set to 'cv';
 			more details of this and the previous parameter can be found at: http://docs.opencv.org/2.4/modules/video/doc/motion_analysis_and_object_tracking.html#calcopticalflowpyrlk

+	 Parameter:	'grid_use_const_grad'
+		Description:
+			maintain the image gradient constant across iterations while computing the optical flow;
+			only matters if 'grid_sm' is set to 'flow';

 RKLT:
 =====
 	 Parameter:	'rkl_sm'